 For most of the morning, she quizzed me about what it was like to be gay.
 I’d come out to her after she’d pointed at a particularly handsome passenger and asked if I thought he was ‘a queer’.

-“I can only wish,” I told her, in the hopes it would embarrass her into being quiet.
+“I can only wish,” I’d told her, in the hopes it would embarrass her into being quiet.
 No such luck.
 In fact, it had only made her talk more.

-“Oh you’re one, are you?
-How terribly modern.”
 She patted my arm in mock-sympathy.
 “Apparently, it’s because you had no strong male figure in your life growing up.”
 She sniffed dismissively.
-“Your mum must have been very disappointed.”
+“Your mother must have been disappointed.”

 “Excuse me?”
-I was surprised more than furious.
+I was too surprised to be angry.

-There was a burst of fury in front of me and Rachel’s face immediately appeared between the seats.
-“Wow, pipe the fuck down, Princess,” she said to my neighbour.
+There was a burst of fury in front of me as Rachel’s face appeared between the seats.
+“Oi, pipe the fuck down, Princess,” she said to my neighbour.
 “That’s MY gay you’re talking to.”

-“Yeah!”
 Bev’s face appeared around the side of the seat.
-“And FYI, Kev’s mum is delighted he’s a homo.
-It means she’ll always be the most important woman in his life.”
+“And FYI, Kev’s mum is delighted he’s a homo as it means she’ll always be the most important woman in his life.”
 She looked to me, “She did actually tell me that once.”

 “Well,” Florence began, adjusting her cardigan on her lap, “I once read that -”

-“And he ain’t gay cos of having no strong male figure as a kid.”
-Rachel continued.
+“And he ain’t gay cos of having no strong male figure in his life,” Rachel continued.
 “He’s gay cos he wants a strong male figure up his arse!
 Ain’t that right Kev.”
 Rachel turned and settled back down.
 “Stupid bitch,” she added from behind the seat.

-Feeling myself burning in embarrasment, but happy the girls defended me, I said, “Got that?” in the most confident voice I could, then settled against the window and pretended to go to sleep.
+Feeling myself burning in embarrassment, but overjoyed at Rachel defending me, I said, “Got that?” in the most confident voice I could whilst maintaining eye contact, then settled against the window and pretended to go to sleep.

 “Do you think those are skinny jeans, or are her legs just fat?” she said of Bev.